ejp-rd-vp/resource-metadata-schema/docs/biobank.md

-`ejp:Biobank` concept is a custom extension we added to the DCAT2 vocabuary.
+`ejp:Biobank` concept is a custom extension we added to the DCAT2 vocabulary.
 In our extension we defined `ejp:Biobank` is a subclass of `dcat:Resource`.

 ### Metadata model figure